Sabicool/Medicine/01 Disciplines/Respiratory/Investigations/Blood Gas Interpretation.md

 ## Effect of Temperature on ABG
 - Higher temperature → more gas dissolved in blood
 ## 12345 Rule
-- Respiratory acidosis :: For every 10 mmHg rise in PaCO2, there should be 1 increase in $\ce{HCO3-}$ for acute and 4 increase in chronic
+- Respiratory acidosis: For every 10 mmHg rise in PaCO2, there should be 1 increase in $\ce{HCO3-}$ for acute and 4 increase in chronic
-- Respiratory alkalosis :: For every 10mmHg rise in PaCO2, there should be 2 decrease in $\ce{HCO3-}$ for acute and 5 decrease in chronic
+- Respiratory alkalosis: For every 10mmHg rise in PaCO2, there should be 2 decrease in $\ce{HCO3-}$ for acute and 5 decrease in chronic
 ![[2024-04-24_09-21-18_screenshot.png]]

 |                       | Acute                   | Chronic                 |